Domestic Violence Lawyer for Children (Minors)

 • Governed by Md.
 Code, Family Law § 4-506

-📚 Key Case Law Interpreting Child Protective Orders
+Key Case Law Interpreting Protective Orders for Children

 Contact our Domestic Violence Attorney and protective order lawyer for children through our “Contact Page” or call us direct at (301) 309-0660

-Final protective orders typically last up to one year, but may be extended to two years or made permanent under certain conditions, such as repeat violations or severe abuse.
+Final protective orders typically last up to one year.
+However, they may be extended up to two years or made permanent under certain conditions, such as repeat violations or severe abuse.
 See Md.
 Code, Family Law § 4-506(j)-(k).

 • Venue: File in the District or Circuit Court where the child resides or where abuse occurred.